cyhap/beginner_tutorials/README.md

 # beginner_tutorials
 ROS Beginner Tutorials

+## Overview:
+This ROS Package contains source code to create two rosnodes titled talker and listener.
+One node simply publishes a string message at a 10 Hz rate to a chatter topic.
+The other node subscribes the chatter topic and prints "I heard:" followed by the string message that it observed being published to the chatter topic.

+Below you will find a summary of the files that were added when completing each tutorial that was followed in order to build this ROS Package.
 Navigating the Wiki:
 - It appears that there are no files to add when completing this tutorial.